|Table of Contents |

 The first two photos which were taken in 1991 are on a flight to Japan.
 In the photo on the left, the seats where I’m standing were fitted for crew rest breaks which were mandatory on this route.
 The last three photos were taken during my training.

 The salary was abysmal but in the early days we had great perks and many long layovers.
 The U.S dollar was strong which made shopping in the USA very cheap.

 By 1998 I was a Purser.
-When I was made redundant in 2020 although part time, my salary was just over £14,000.
+When I was made redundant in 2020 although part time, my salary was £14,000.
 I had been a Flight Manager for nineteen years and with the company for thirty.

 My first flight from what I can remember was pretty uneventful.
 Although excited about the journey I was more excited to be going to New York.
-I was expecting to walk out the hotel into the hustle and bustle of the city but was disappointed to find we stayed a very long way from Manhattan.
+I was expecting to walk out the hotel into the hustle and bustle of the city but was disappointed to find we stayed a long way from Manhattan.
 In those days you couldn’t just Google the hotel.

 The only thing I remember about my return flight was being asked by the Purser to have a walk around the cabin.
 Stepping out of the galley I found what appeared to be a used sanitary item on the floor and was told to clear it up.
 Getting tomato juice off the carpet was never easy!

 Playing jokes on crew on their first flight was the norm and something many of us did well into the mid 2000s.
 As the culture at the airline changed the atmosphere onboard also changed.
 The jokes stopped because everyone was scared of being reported and many people were.